UedaTakeyuki/x-session/README.md

 # x-session
-Run RPi Desktop environment on Mac (or others) through X11 forwarding.
+Run RPi Desktop environment on Mac (or other Hosts) through X11 forwarding.

 ## How does this work
-The RPi desktop, which is connected from a Mac (or others like Windows, Linux, etc.), is merged on the Mac (or others) as follows:
+The RPi desktop, which is connected from a Mac (or other Hosts like Windows, Linux, etc.), is merged on the Mac (or others) as follows:
 ![](pics/HowRPiDesktopMergedOnMac.jpg)

 ## How to install